Aqua-0/Pokemon_Star_Console_Edition/README.md

 ## Install a CIA from the internet (Very unrecommended) ##
 1. Find the .cia somewhere.
 (Blatant piracy isn't cool, so I can't help you with this one.
 Be careful, tainted CIAs may do something malicous or be the wrong game)
 2. Use FBI to install the CIA.
+(This will take some time.)